Bhejazi/AI-compression-denoising/README.md

-# Codes used for compression of X-ray computed tomography images with AI
+# Codes used for compression and denoising of X-ray computed tomography images with AI

 - Models used have a CNN and VQ-VAE architecture with customizable number of layers.